arangodb/docs-hugo/site/content/3.12/data-science/pregel/algorithms.md

 menuTitle: Pregel Algorithms
 weight: 5
 description: >-
-  Pregel algorithms can be used for graph exploration, path finding, analytics queries, and much more.
+  You can use Pregel algorithms for graph exploration, path finding, analytics queries, and much more
 archetype: default
 aliases:
   - pregel-algorithms